Should English studies change how it assesses students?

 Where does this leave English studies?

 Given the sector pattern on assessment methods, English studies should prioritise clarity, parity and flexibility: unambiguous briefs, calibrated marking, accessible options, coordinated timetabling and post-assessment debriefs.
-These adjustments respect disciplinary traditions of interpretation while addressing what students consistently tell us about fairness and workload.
+These adjustments respect disciplinary traditions of interpretation while addressing what students repeatedly say about fairness and workload.

 How Student Voice Analytics helps you

-• Analyses student comments by discipline and cohort to surface where assessment method issues concentrate in English studies.
+• Analyses student comments by discipline and cohort to show where assessment method issues are concentrated in English studies.

 • Tracks sentiment and themes over time, with concise summaries for programme and module teams.

-• Supports like-for-like comparisons by CAH, mode, domicile and disability, and provides export-ready outputs for boards and quality reviews.
+• Supports like-for-like comparisons by CAH, mode, domicile and disability, with export-ready outputs for boards and quality reviews.

 • Helps you evidence impact by linking changes in assessment design, calibration and scheduling to shifts in student sentiment.